aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Laiks kopš pēdējā ar koku augšanu saistītā traucējuma analīzes šūnā (1 ha)

-**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
-This mask is created using a combination of the [State Forest Service's
-State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

-This EGV is prepared primarily based on the information of the forestry related disturbances as registered per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
+**Procedure:** This EGV is prepared primarily based on the information of the forestry related disturbances as registered per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
 The register however includes obvious errors - values later than 2024 and earlier than 1500 that are set to NA.
 Remaining values are subtracted from 2024.
 In stands with no disturbance registered, the age of dominant tree group is used to calculate minimum difference (age of time since disturbance) from the year 2024.
-Values in this attribute have some impossible extreme values.
+This attribute has some extreme values.
 We chose to limit them to the nearest integer showing only minimal accumulation in histogram.